slevithan/regex/README.md

 ## Implicit flag `x`

 Flag `x` is always implicitly on.
-It treats whitespace and line comments (starting with `#`) as insignificant, for readability.
+It ignores whitespace and comments starting with `#`, for readability.

 ```js
 const date = Regex.make`